Sasha Waltz: Biography

 Waltz is the daughter of an architect and a curator.
 At the age of five years she had her first dance lesson in Karlsruhe with Waltraud Kornhass, a student of Mary Wigman.
 From 1983 until 1986, Waltz studied at the School For New Dance Development in Amsterdam.

 Between 1986 and 1987, Waltz did further training in New York.
-During that period she was a dancer for Pooh Kaye, Yoshiko Chuma & School of Hard Knocks and Lisa Kraus.
+During that period she was a dancer for Pooh Kaye, Yoshiko Chuma & School of Hard Knocks, and Lisa Kraus.
 After that, she collaborated intensely with choreographers, visual artists and musicians such as Tristan Honsinger, Frans Poelstra, Mark N Tompkins, and David Zambrano.

 From 1992 onwards Waltz was an artist in residence at the Künstlerhaus Bethanien.
 There she developed a series of "dialogues" in interdisciplinary projects with dancers, musicians and visual artists (Nasser Martin-Gousset, Takako Suzuki, Charlotte Zerbey, Ákos Hargitai).
 A year later in 1993, she founded her company "Sasha Waltz and Guests" with Jochen Sandig.
 Over the next 3 years they developed the Travelogue-Trilogy.

 Together with Jochen Sandig, Waltz founded the Sophiensæle in central Berlin, as a center for the development of free theatre and dance.
 Here they developed Allee der Kosmonauten (1996), Zweiland (1997) and Na Zemlje (1998), as well as the project Dialoge `99/I.

 In 1999, Waltz took over as artistic director at Schaubühne am Lehniner Platz in Berlin alongside Thomas Ostermeier, Jens Hillje and Jochen Sandig.
 She opened the Schaubühne under new direction with the debut of Körper (2000).
 This was followed by S (2000), noBody (2002), insideout (2003), Impromptus (2004) and Gezeiten (2005).

 Once her 5-year period with the Schaubühne finished, Waltz reactivated Sasha Waltz & Guests as an independent company again, with a base in Berlin.
 It was established as an international project with 25 permanent and 40 associate collaborators.

 In 2008, she was awarded the X Europe Prize Theatrical Realities, in Thessaloniki.

 In 2016, Michael Mueller, Mayor of Berlin, announced that Waltz and Johannes Ohman would succeed Nacho Duato as joint artistic directors of the Berlin State Ballet in 2019.

 In an online conversation with Octavian Saiu, Waltz declared that she "does not want to go back to the same world" as before the pandemic.
 She further explained that she thinks important lessons should be drawn from the global crisis, with crucial implications for humanity, ecology, and culture.

 In July 2022, Sasha Waltz became the Inaugural Fellow of the International Association of Theatre Leaders (IATL).

+Waltz and her husband Jochen Sandig have two children.